hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 * When writing the reference document, it would be distracting to constantly write the word "probably" and to constantly write "this may not apply in all situations" all over the place.
 For advanced players, this is obvious - Hanabi is complicated enough such that every convention is meant to be broken if the particular situation demands it.
 * Thus, players need to read the reference document with **a grain of salt**, especially when it says the word "always".
 Even though the reference document outlines the "correct" thing to do in a lot of situations, these are not hard and fast rules.
 Rather, they are intended to show the "default" or "common" case.
 Memorizing the default cases is really helpful, for intermediate and advanced players alike.
 But players have to always remember to keep their brain fully engaged on the particular situation.
 ```

+**The 4's Priority Exception** (clarification)

+* If a player has a known playable 5 and a known playable 4 that leads into their own hand, then according to the above *Priority* table, the known playable 4 would have *Priority*.
+However, this doesn't make much sense, since the 5 has to be played no matter what, playing the 5 gives the team a clue back, the 4 could be played by someone else, and so on.
+* Thus, if a player has a known playable 5 and a known playable 4 that leads into their own hand, then the 5 is said to have *Priority*.

 @everyone New variant-specific conventions: